Massey Hall is located at 178 Victoria St (at Shuter St on the southwest corner) in the Downtown Yonge neighbourhood of Toronto.

 Hart Massey’s Gift to Toronto

 Built in 1894 by Hart Massey, industrialist and operator of a large farm equipment manufacturing company, the concert hall was designed by architect Sidney Badgley.
 Once called the Massey Music Hall, the historic gem was built to honour Massey’s late son, Charles Albert.
 The now National Historic Site of Canada was a gift to the people of Toronto to develop the arts.
 Did you know that the Massey family lived in a stately home at 515 Jarvis St?
-Today it’s a restaurant called the Keg Mansion.
+Today, it’s the Keg Mansion restaurant.

-The landmark music auditorium with its Moorish Revival interior originally had 3,500 seats consisting of orchestra seating, two balconies, stage and private boxes along with tiered onstage seating.
+The landmark music auditorium, with its Moorish Revival interior, originally had 3,500 seats consisting of orchestra seating, two balconies, stage and private boxes, and tiered onstage seating.
 The exterior was considered austere with its brick and stone façade.

-The opening night on June 14, 1894, was a performance of Handel’s Messiah with a 500-member chorus and a 70-member orchestra.
+On June 14, 1894, the opening night was a performance of Handel’s Messiah with a 500-member chorus and a 70-member orchestra.

 Massey Hall’s Renovations & Heritage Status

 Until the 1920s, it was the only hall in Canada specifically designed for music.
-In 1933 and after a major renovation, the seating was reduced to 2,675, a lounge was added, wooden stairs were replaced with steel and stone steps, Art Deco elements were added and the ground floor entrance was enlarged.
+In 1933 and after a significant renovation, the seating was reduced to 2,675, a lounge was added, wooden stairs were replaced with steel and stone steps, Art Deco elements were added, and the ground floor entrance was enlarged.
 Also, the name was changed to Massey Hall.

 In 1943, a flood destroyed photos, records, documents and playbills.
 In 1948 and due to fire concerns, the original wood seating and the oak floor were replaced.
-In the 1950s, plaster began falling off the ceiling so thick wire had to be added for the protection of the patrons.
+In the 1950s, plaster began falling off the ceiling, so thick wire had to be added to protect the patrons.

-In 1973, the hall, which is known for its warm, outstanding acoustics, was on the City’s inaugural list of heritage sites.
+In 1973, the hall, known for its warm, outstanding acoustics, was on the City’s inaugural list of heritage sites.

 Legendary Entertainers at Canada’s Carnegie Hall

-Some of the notable people and performers who have appeared at Massey Hall include Gordon Lightfoot, Oscar Peterson, Nellie McClung, Winston Churchill, Dizzy Gillespie, Bob Dylan and his band (later known as The Band), Jack Dempsey (boxing match), Buffy Saint-Marie and Russell Peters.
+Some notable speakers and performers who have appeared at Massey Hall include Gordon Lightfoot, Oscar Peterson, Nellie McClung, Winston Churchill, Dizzy Gillespie, Bob Dylan and his band (later known as The Band), Jack Dempsey (boxing match), Buffy Saint-Marie and Russell Peters.

-There have been reports of a male spirit who is wearing old-fashioned clothing haunting the backstage area of this historic hall.
-It’s thought to be that of the venue’s former custodian who once lived in an apartment behind the stage.
+There have been reports of a male spirit wearing old-fashioned clothing haunting the backstage area of this historic hall.
+It’s thought to be that of the venue’s former custodian, who once lived in an apartment behind the stage.

 There are also rumours of a female opera singer making her presence known from a seat in the audience.
-Named “The Diva”, she makes loud noises when a soprano has taken the stage.
+Named “The Diva,” she makes loud noises when a soprano takes the stage.
+Click for more haunted tales.

 The Grand Old Lady of Shuter Street Today